JwNing96/D2AMamba/README.md

 # D2AMamba
 Implementation of the UDASS method D2AMamba in RSIs.
-The Code will be coming soon.
+The Code will be released coming soon.